BasurmanArtur/100-days-of-code/log.md

 **Today's Progress**: Today I continued my RNA-Seq analysis project.
 I split the genes in up- and down-regulated for both patient groups (early neoplasia and cancer) and did some control of how well these groups are clustered.

 **Thoughts**: Today I learned quite a lot about normalization tecniques, I need to put everything together i nmy head now!

+### Day 84: May 29, 2020

+**Today's Progress**: Today I started to do GeneSet Analysis and had to convert the Gene IDs to another format.

+**Thoughts**: I almost finished the project and I hope I didn't make any mistakes.